MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

     ![Snow Service License Agreement](media/Snow_Service_Agreement.jpg)

 1. When the refinement is finalized by Snow’s application, a data timestamp will show on the box, as well as the green “Completed” note.

+>[!NOTE]
-NOTE: When you have products that are not recognized immediately by Snow, those are processed by Snow’s normalization team and made available on the UI app within the next 24 hours.
+ > When you have products that are not recognized immediately by Snow, those are processed by Snow’s normalization team and made available on the UI app within the next 24 hours.

-1. To check on the normalization work that has been completed, go back to the main Project dashboard and click on “Summary”.
+20. To check on the normalization work that has been completed, go back to the main Project dashboard and click on “Summary”.
 On the report, you will see the “Distinct software titles and versions” as the total count within the raw data and “Normalized software titles” with the total count after the normalization process.

+> [!TIP]
-   NOTE: You can also see the reports “Devices” and “Users” for more detailed information about them.
+> You can also see the reports “Devices” and “Users” for more detailed information about them.

    ![Summary Report](media/Summary_Report.jpg)

-1. To finalize your inventory collection for a Microsoft SAM Engagement, you need to create the Universal Inventory CIDC.
+21. To finalize your inventory collection for a Microsoft SAM Engagement, you need to create the Universal Inventory CIDC.
 Click on the “Export” button on the Project dashboard and you will see the option to create a Microsoft CIDC.
 The system will then build the CIDC file and prompt you to select a location for it to be stored.

+> [!IMPORTANT]
-NOTE: Only Microsoft-related licenses will be exported to this CIDC file.
+> Only Microsoft-related licenses will be exported to this CIDC file.
 It is the same file that will later be encrypted and uploaded into the IAM platform to finalize your Microsoft SAM Engagement.

    ![Microsoft CIDC Create](media/Microsoft_CIDC_Create.jpg)
    ![Microsoft CIDC File Location](media/Microsoft_CIDC_File_Location.jpg)

-1. If any of your data sources are missing important data, on this screen you will find an error messages with some information about the missing data.
+22. If any of your data sources are missing important data, on this screen you will find an error messages with some information about the missing data.
 If you click on the “Description” for each item, you will see a list of the Devices that contain that specific error.
 These are important indicators that your inventory is not following the minimum data quality requirements that Microsoft recommends, so it is especially important that you fix them before moving forward with your CIDC creation.

    ![Error Messages](media/Error_Messages.jpg)
    ![List Devices With Error](media/List_Devices_With_Error.jpg)

-1. Once you find that your CIDC has sufficient data quality and is ready to be included on IAM for EDP and/or ELP creation, you should open the IAM Encryption/Decryption tool that was installed along with UI_Setup to encrypt your CIDC data.
+23. Once you find that your CIDC has sufficient data quality and is ready to be included on IAM for EDP and/or ELP creation, you should open the IAM Encryption/Decryption tool that was installed along with UI_Setup to encrypt your CIDC data.
 Launch the tool and fill in the “Source CIDC File” by browsing your document on the location it was saved.
 Then you will have to determine a Password for your CIDC, so the data will only be available for the ones that have this password.
 Click on “Encrypt” and the CIDC encrypted file will be created in the same folder as the source file, with the same name suffixed with “-Encrypted”.
    - Guideline for CIDC password:
         - At least 8 characters long;
         - Include 3 of the following four below: